 What types of ammo are available?

-Depending on the type of cannon, players can use cumulative, sub caliber, high-explosive, and piercing shells.
+Depending on the type of cannon, players can use armor-piercing (AP), armor-piercing composite rigid (APCR), high-explosive (HE) and high-explosive anti-tank (HEAT) shells.

 What about ramming attacks?